CRILS London Workshop

 Alex Blanchette is an Associate Professor of Anthropology at Tufts University, and a visiting faculty fellow in the Animal Law and Public Policy Program at Harvard Law School.
 He is the author of Porkopolis: American Animality, Standardized Life, and the Factory Farm.

-Christina Hicks is a Professor of Environmental Social Sciences in the Political Ecology Group at Lancaster University’s Environment Centre, where she focusses on ocean governance and human-nature connections.
+Christina Hicks is a Professor of Environmental Social Sciences in the Political Ecology Group at Lancaster University’s Environment Centre, where she focuses on ocean governance and human-nature connections.